xlwings/xlwings/docs/converters.rst

 There are built-in converters for **dictionaries**, **NumPy arrays**, **Pandas Series** and **DataFrames**.
 New, customized converters can also be added (docs will follow).
+Again, the samples below may be used with both ``xlwings.Range`` objects and UDFs, even if just one part is shown.

 Dictionary converter
 ********************